aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/symbology-generation-specifics/pdf417-barcodes/_index.md

 <p align="center"><img src="macropdf417optional.png"></p>

 ### **Unicode Metadata**
-In ***Aspose.BarCode for PHP via Java***, it is possible to re-encode optional metadata using the Unicode encoding through the *setPdf417MacroECIEncoding* method of class [*Pdf417Parameters*]().
-This method is intended to perform the conversion of metadata and send it along with the related encoding identifier.
+In ***Aspose.BarCode for PHP via Java***, it is possible to re-encode optional metadata using the Unicode encoding through the *setPdf417MacroECIEncoding* function of class [*Pdf417Parameters*](https://reference.aspose.com/barcode/php/classPdf417Parameters).
+This function is intended to perform the conversion of metadata and send it along with the related encoding identifier.

 <p align="center"><img src="macropdf417eciencoding.png"></p>